How Mysore Colony Chembur in Mumbai improves Security and community Management with MyGate

 In a society with our kind of demographics, the biggest challenge is bringing about a behavioural shift – whether it is the residents who are used to a certain kind of lifestyle for decades and prefer it that way or the security guards who are accustomed to saluting familiar faces and letting them walk in and out of the society without questioning them.

 In such an environment, trying to introduce a modern system requires a radical shift in mindset.
-But still, we are off to a good start and with user-friendly, intuitive solutions like MyGate, we will arrive soon!
+But still, we are off to a good start and with user-friendly, intuitive solutions like Mygate, we will arrive soon!